Amal-Mathew204/IBM-SkillsBuild-AI-Assistant-Chatbot-POC/README.md

-# WIP Project - Running with Docker Compose
+# WIP Project: AI Assistant for IBM SkillsBuild – for Data Science

 ## Overview
-This project is a chatbot designed for the IBM SkillsBuild platform, providing interactive responses and support for users.
-It helps users find appropriate courses based on their interests, skills, and career goals within the IBM SkillsBuild platform.
+This project is a AI Assistant Chatbot designed for the IBM SkillsBuild platform, providing interactive responses and support for users.
+It helps users find appropriate data science courses based on their interests, skills, and career goals within the IBM SkillsBuild platform.
 By analyzing user queries, the chatbot suggests relevant learning paths and resources to enhance their learning experience.

-The project leverages a full-stack environment with a frontend (Vue), backend (Django), NGINX reverse proxy, and MongoDB, all containerized using Docker Compose.
+The project is a multi container application, with the following components:
+- Frontend (Vue.js): Responsbile for running the User interface
+- Backend (Django.js): Responsbile for handling API requests from the frontend and communication between the LLM container
+- Caddy: Reverse Proxy with HTTPS Connections
+- LLM (FastAPI): Runs trained Llama 3.2 model for chatbot and user conversations
+- Semantic Search (FastAPI): Runs jinaai/jina-embeddings-v3 embedding model for semantic search to get course recommendation
+- Reverse Search (FastAPI/ ElasticSearch Engine): Uses ElasticSearch engine to find similar courses using reverse search
+- MongoDB: Database for the application

 ## Prerequisites